London The Exam Coach London The Exam Coach

 Exam Information

-Exam length — 2 x 1 hour exams + a 40-minute writing exercise.
+Exam length — 2 x 1 hour exams (including instructions and introduction).

 Other exam information: